giordanoDaloisio/lm-compression-evaluation/Code-Code/Defect-detection/README.md

-# CodeXGLUE -- Defect Detection
+# Vulnerability Detection

 ## Task Definition

 Given a source code, the task is to identify whether it is an insecure code that may attack software systems, such as resource leaks, use-after-free vulnerabilities and DoS attack.
 We treat the task as binary classification (0/1), where 1 stands for insecure code and 0 for secure code.

 ### Dataset

-The dataset we use comes from the paper [*Devign*: Effective Vulnerability Identification by Learning Comprehensive Program Semantics via Graph Neural Networks](http://papers.nips.cc/paper/9209-devign-effective-vulnerability-identification-by-learning-comprehensive-program-semantics-via-graph-neural-networks.pdf).
+The dataset we use comes from the paper [_Devign_: Effective Vulnerability Identification by Learning Comprehensive Program Semantics via Graph Neural Networks](http://papers.nips.cc/paper/9209-devign-effective-vulnerability-identification-by-learning-comprehensive-program-semantics-via-graph-neural-networks.pdf).
 We combine all projects and split 80%/10%/10% for training/dev/test.

 ### Download and Preprocess